Pisal

-Pisal is surname mainly found amongst the 96 Maratha clans.
+Pisal is surname mainly found amongst the Marathas.

 Origin

-Pisal clans, like other Maratha clans, claim a mythic origin.
-Pisals claim traces their Descendancy Back to the Suryavanshi Chalukyas.
+Pisal clans, like other Maratha clans, Pisals claim traces their Descendancy Back to the Suryavanshi Chalukyas.
 Popular people with this surname include Madanrao Pisal, former minister in Maharashtra.

 History

 Pisal were Deshmukhs of two hundred villages of Wai (Satara District) under the Sultanate of Deccan.
 Later when Shivaji created the Maratha Empire, they joined him as bargir and shiledar warriors.
 The Pisal deshmukh were powerful sardars of Chhatrapati Shivaji, Sambhaji, and Rajaram.